 Shimon Kolkowitz, a UW–Madison physics professor and senior author of the study, said, “Optical lattice clocks are already the best clocks in the world, and here we get this level of performance that no one has seen before.
 We’re working to both improve their performance and to develop emerging applications that are enabled by this improved performance.”

-Unlike an optical atomic clock that uses a most sophisticated laser to keep time, this new optical lattice atomic clock uses a relatively lousy laser.
+Unlike an optical atomic clock that uses the most sophisticated laser to keep time, this new optical lattice atomic clock uses a relatively lousy laser.

 The team shone a laser on two clocks in the chamber simultaneously and compared them.
 They found that the number of atoms with excited electrons stayed the same between the two clocks for up to 26 seconds.